 This baked shrimp toast features rich and creamy shrimp mixture on top of crispy bread.
 If you are looking for a quick and easy appetizer for your next party, give this a try.

 There’s a non-traditional Vietnamese dish called “banh mi quet tom” that has a mixture of shrimp and mayonnaise spread on baguette slices.
-The baguette slices are then baked until golden and crispy.
-This baked shrimp toast is my version of that dish.
+The baguette slices are then fried or baked until golden and crispy.
+This recipe is my version of Vietnamese shrimp toast.

 Making baked shrimp toast

 The main ingredients to make this dish are bread, shrimp, garlic, scallions, black pepper, mayonnaise, and butter.
-I also like to serve it with fresh basil because of its sweet aroma.
+I also like to serve it with fresh basil because of how well its sweet aroma goes with shrimp.

 I’d love to hear what you think about the dish, so please feel free to leave a comment.
-You can find my collection of Vietnamese recipes here.
-I add new recipes every week so let’s connect on Facebook, Pinterest and Instagram for the latest updates.
+I add new recipes every week so let’s connect on Youtube, Facebook, Pinterest and Instagram for the latest updates.

 - 3 tablespoons mayonnaise